COSSAS/SOARCA/docs/content/en/docs/core-components/api-design.md

 ---

 #### POST `/trigger/playbook`
-Execute an adhoc playbook
+Execute an ad-hoc playbook

 ##### Call payload
 A playbook like [cacao playbook JSON](#cacao-playbook-json)

 ##### Response
-Will return 200/OK when finished with playbook.
+Will return 200/OK when finished with the playbook.

 ```plantuml
 @startjson